 Birth Date:

 Address:

-Home Phone: Emergency Phone :
+Emergency Phone: :

-School: Grad e: Student I.D.:
+Grade) : Student I.D.:

 To be completed by the student's physician, physician assistant, or advanced practice RN: (Note: for asthma inhalers only, use the Asthma Inhaler section below.)

-Physician's Printed Name:

 Office Address:

-Office Phone: Emergency Phone:
+Emergency Phone:

 Medication name:

 Purpose:

-Dosage: Frequency:
+Frequenc :

 Time medication is to be administered or under what circumstances:

-Prescription date: Order date : Discontinuation date:
+Order date: Discontinuation date:

 Diagnosis requiring medication:

 Is it necessary for this medication to be administered during the school day?

+on to be ad ministered du -

-Yes No No
+on to be ad ministered du ring the Yes No No

-Expected side effects, if any:

-Time interval for re-evaluation:

-Other medications student is receiving:

-Physician's Signature: Date:
+on to be ad ministered du -

+ministered du -

+grade physician only, use the istered or u Grade: physician, physician a conly. use the Asthma In Emergency Frequency: istered or under what circorder date: